 David Estringel is a reader/writer/poet/bibliophile and Writing Studies teaching assistant at the University of Texas - Rio Grande Valley, located in Brownsville, Texas (USA).
 He received his BA in English in 1992 from the University of Texas at Brownsville and will receive his MAIS in English (concentration in Literature & Cultural Studies) Summer 2020.
 He will also receive his MFA in Creative Writing in May 2020.
+He is currently Poetry Editor at Fishbowl Press and Poetry Co-Editor at The Elixir Magazine.
 Future plans include a lot of writing and publishing more his poetry and short-stories, teaching college literature and creative writing, reading all the books in his library (1310 and counting), and publishing his second book of poetry.

-David’s work has also been accepted for publication in nine anthologies: Dreamscapes (Cherry House Press), Briar’s Lit Vol. II (Briars Lit), Alien Buddha’s House of Horrors (Alien Buddha Press), Psalms of the Alien Buddha (Alien Buddha Press), DADDY: A Cultural Anthology (Grey Border Books), Shades of Pride (TL;DR Press), One Last Poem Anthology (ICOE Press), Texas' Emerging Poets - 2019 (Z Publishing), and The Inner Circle Writers' Group Poetry Anthology 2019 (Clarendon House Publications).
+David’s work has also been accepted for publication in 11 anthologies: Dreamscapes (Cherry House Press), Briar’s Lit Vol. II (Briars Lit), Alien Buddha’s House of Horrors (Alien Buddha Press), Psalms of the Alien Buddha (Alien Buddha Press), DADDY: A Cultural Anthology (Grey Border Books), Shades of Pride (TL;DR Press), One Last Poem Anthology (ICOE Press), Texas' Emerging Poets - 2019 (Z Publishing), The Inner Circle Writers' Group Poetry Anthology 2019 (Clarendon House Publications), Nocturne (CultureCult Magazine's poetry anthology), and Land & Territory: An International Anthology (Latin Anthology).
 His first collection of poetry and prose, Indelible Fingerprints, was published in April 2019 by Alien Buddha Press.

-David has been working on his first collection of poetry chapbooks Blue, Civil Wars, Trois, and life in/verse.
+David has published his first collection of poetry chapbooks Blue, Civil Wars, Trois, and--soon--life in/verse.
 His first feature-length collection of poetry and prose Indelible Fingerprints was accepted for publication at Alien Buddha Press March 2019 and published April 1, 2019.
 David is currently working on a second book--an illustrated collection of haiku--in partnership with Luca Bowles (a.k.a.
 Mambo) from the UK and aims to have it published at Alien Buddha Press by November 2019.
 He is also diving "head first" into short-story writing that will mostly encompass oeuvres of dirty realism and the surreal.

 David has also been interviewed by South Florida Poetry Journal (USA), poetry mini interviews (Canada), authors interviews (UK), "Featured Poet of the Week" -Fishbowl Press (Germany), The Human Condition - RGV Titan Radio (USA), and The #TPQ5 - The Poetry Question (USA).